Law Reader Memorandum

 - Unlike a degree from a reputable law school which may be as impressive in other fields as it is in law, reading law in a Virginia law office will only qualify a student to take the Virginia Bar Examination.
 Such study may not even be recognized by other states or jurisdictions as proper qualification for taking their bar examinations.

 - Most Virginia attorneys have graduated from law schools.
-In fact, of the 18,886 persons who passed the Virginia Bar Examination from February 2000 to July 2013, only 30 of them had read law under the supervision of attorneys.
+In fact, of the 22,817 persons who passed the Virginia Bar Examination from February 2001 to February 2019, only 32 of them read law under the supervision of attorneys.
 Law school graduates have an established record of their performance in classes and school activities to indicate to prospective employers something about their capabilities, while persons reading law have no such objective criteria of their abilities.

 - Most law school graduates have had the opportunity to develop close personal relationships with their peers in the profession which will prove valuable in their years of practice, as contrasted to the isolated situation of one studying in a law office.